 4.3 These themes form the foundation for the content of the Plan and distinct chapters

-a – f cover policies and aspirations for each theme.
-Within each chapter there is a statement of objectives, what the evidence showed, with further discussion culminating in policy statements where appropriate and potential community actions.
-The planning policies and community actions appear in boxes numbered HAR1, HAR2 etc and similar boxes define the community actions where relevant.
+cover policies and aspirations for each theme.
+Within each chapter there is a statement of objectives, a summary of what the evidence showed, with further discussion culminating in policy statements where appropriate and potential community actions.

 Policies and Community Actions

 4.4 The Neighbourhood Plan contains planning policies that will, when the Plan is completed, form part of the statutory development plan which will be used for determining planning applications in the parish.
 In addition to the planning policies, community actions are included in the Plan.
-It must be emphasised at the outset that these do not form part of the “statutory” Neighbourhood Plan but are included for completeness to identify other areas of improvement and change that residents have identified during the preparation of the Plan.
-They are identified in a distinct form within the relevant sections of the Plan in order to avoid being confused with the planning policies.
+It must be emphasised at the outset that community actions do not form part of the “statutory” Neighbourhood Plan but are included for completeness to identify other areas of improvement and change that residents have identified during the preparation of the Plan.
+The planning policies appear in boxes numbered HAR1, HAR2 etc and distinctly different boxes define the community actions where relevant.

 Sustainable Development